testdouble/test_data/README.md

-This section will hopefully make it a little easier to incorporate new `test_data` tests into a codebase that's already using `factory_bot` and/or Rails fixtures, whether you choose to incrementally rewrite the older tests to conform to your `test_data` or not.
+This section will hopefully make it a little easier to incorporate new `test_data` tests into a codebase that's already using `factory_bot` and/or Rails fixtures, whether you choose to incrementally migrate to using `test_data` over time.

 ### Using `test_data` with `factory_bot`